 I've been excited yet nervous to share my latest venture with all of you!
 (If you are unfamiliar with my last two updates, you can check out the first one here, and the second one here.)
 It's one of those things that once you put it out there, there's no turning back!
 I'm nervous because there are no guarantees, but I am excited because I really believe in what I'm doing.
+I've decided to write, record, and sell online photography classes geared toward the beginner!

 It all started with a rejection letter...